I am a second year Electrical Engineering major at UCLA

 In the ARNI (Algorithmic Research in Network Information flow) Lab under Professor Christina Fragouli,

 I studied the secure capacity of a specific type of wireless network called a 1-2-1 network.
-I was able
+I

 the capacity.
 I was able to present my research at the Annual NSF REU Meeting of the Minds and at the